|Position:||Director of Operations|

-Quinlan Duhon moves into her fourth season as the Director of Operations for the LSU softball program after her exceptional four-year career from 2005-08.
+In 2017, Quinlan Duhon moves into her eighth season as the director of operations for the LSU softball program after her exceptional four-year career from 2005-08.
 She also served as a student marketing assistant during the 2008-09 academic year following her playing career.

-Duhon is responsible for handling all the behind-the-scenes aspects of the softball program which earned its third trip to the Women's College World Series in 2012.
-Her responsibilities include team travel, supporting camp operations, supervising player academic progress, ordering and distributing of equipment, organizing recruiting functions and campus visits, as well as serving as the program's liaison to the Daimond Backers Booster Club.
-She also oversees a staff of three student managers.
+Duhon is responsible for handling all the behind-the-scenes aspects of the softball program which earned its fifth trip to the Women's College World Series in 2016.
+Her responsibilities include overseeing all team travel, ordering and distributing all team apparel and equipment, serving as the team's video coordinator, organizing recruiting functions and campus visits, supporting camp operations, supervising player academic progress, as well as serving as the program's liaison to the Diamond Backers Booster Club.
+She also oversees a staff of four student managers.

 Duhon has been instrumental in the direction and growth of the team's footprint in the Baton Rouge community by coordinating the season ticket delivery program, assisting in the development of the program's “Strikeout Ovarian Cancer” event to raise awareness for ovarian cancer and being involved in the scheduling of the team's philanthropy projects.

 Duhon has played a major role in keeping Tiger Park as the nation's state-of-the-art softball facility.
-The team's clubhouse received a complete graphics makeover following its 2012 WCWS run.
+The team's clubhouse received a complete graphics makeover following its 2012, 2015 and 2016 WCWS appearances.
 Updated graphics also were installed on the ballpark's concourse and party deck.

-On gameday, Duhon manages the coaching staff's T2 motion video file system from the press box and handles pregame motivational video pieces for the Tigers.
+On gameday, Duhon manages the coaching staff's Dartfish video file system from the press box and handles pregame motivational video pieces for the Tigers.

 During her playing career, Duhon was a part of three NCAA Regional teams highlighted by the 2006 and 2007 Super Regional squads.
 She scored the walk-off, game-winning run in a 5-4 triumph over Louisiana-Lafayette in the 2006 NCAA Regional championship game.